nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Praise is rising
+  - title: How great Thou art
-    video: VMBDWG9tseU
+    video: 7_dtbmVdQY4
-  - video: n5m_naj292o
+  - video: bjOLDaSfIHQ
-    title: Good good Father
+    title: Yesterday, today and forever
-  - video: Gqrli3Lkf58
+  - video: IvSuGyJQ6oM
-    title: Behold our God
+    title: Goodness of God
-  - video: pTTlSx6zXio
+  - video: BGYpF-Jrfew
-    title: All I once held dear
+    title: Build my life
 sermon:
-  video: JhrRa8gzqpU
+  video: rO0wBC3cJ10
-  title: Crossroad Online - Knowing God
+  title: Crossroad Online - Being a witness
-  intro: This week Jon and Louise are looking at the importance of being still and
+  intro: This week Jon and Louise are looking at the importance of being ready to
-    knowing God, particularly in the midst of the current circumstances.
+    tell people about the hope that we have in Jesus, sharing what God has done in our lives with those around us.
 ---